SweetJonnySauce/EDMC-Plugin-Registry/docs/CONTRIBUTING.md

 ### Recommended Fields:
 These fields will be required in order to use the upcoming Auto Update or Auto Install functionality.
 - `pluginHash`: (str) the SHA256 Hash Value of the plugin's release archive.
+- `pluginZip`: (str) A link to the latest release archive of the plugin.

 ### Optional Fields:
 - `pluginRequirements`: (list) A list of strings, where each string is a non-standard requirement needed for the plugin to work, or the name of another plugin required.